Posted in | News | Biosensors

 Background

-The detection of foodborne pathogens, particularly Salmonella typhimurium, is critical for ensuring food safety and public health.
-Salmonella typhimurium is a significant cause of foodborne illness worldwide, often associated with contaminated poultry, dairy, and other food products.
-The need for rapid detection methods has led to the exploration of biosensors, which can provide real-time monitoring of pathogens.
+Detecting foodborne pathogens like Salmonella typhimurium is critical for ensuring food safety and public health.
+Salmonella typhimurium is a major cause of foodborne illness worldwide, often linked to contaminated poultry, dairy, and other food products.
+The need for rapid detection methods has led to the exploration of biosensors, which can provide real-time pathogen monitoring.

-Bacteriophages, viruses that infect bacteria, have emerged as effective tools for pathogen detection due to their specificity and ability to bind to target bacterial cells.
-The integration of bacteriophages into biosensor designs enhances sensitivity and selectivity.
-Additionally, the use of nanomaterials such as Ppy and RGO improves the electrical properties of the biosensor, facilitating better signal transduction.
-This study builds on previous research by combining these elements to develop a novel biosensing platform.
+Bacteriophages, viruses that specifically infect bacteria, have emerged as effective tools for pathogen detection due to their specificity and binding ability.
+Their integration into biosensors enhances sensitivity and selectivity.
+Additionally, using nanomaterials like Ppy and RGO improves the electrical properties of biosensors, allowing for better signal transduction.
+This study builds on earlier research by combining these elements to develop a novel biosensing platform.

 The Current Study

-The electrochemical biosensor was developed using a composite material consisting of surface-modified bacterial cellulose (BC), polypyrrole (Ppy), and reduced graphene oxide (RGO).
-To prepare the BC/Ppy/RGO composite, a solution of Ppy was prepared by dissolving pyrrole in an acidic medium, followed by the addition of RGO.
-The resulting composite was washed, dried, and characterized using field-emission scanning electron microscopy (FE-SEM) to assess morphology, and Fourier-transform infrared (FTIR) spectroscopy to confirm functional group modifications.
+The electrochemical biosensor was developed using a composite material of BC, Ppy, and RGO.
+The BC/Ppy/RGO composite was prepared by dissolving pyrrole in an acidic medium, adding RGO, and washing and drying the resulting material.
+It was characterized using field-emission scanning electron microscopy (FE-SEM) to assess morphology, and Fourier-transform infrared (FTIR) spectroscopy to confirm functional group modifications.

-Electrochemical measurements were conducted using a three-electrode system, where the modified electrode served as the working electrode, a platinum wire as the counter electrode, and a saturated calomel electrode as the reference.
-Cyclic voltammetry (CV) and amperometric techniques were employed to evaluate the sensor's performance.
+Electrochemical measurements were conducted using a three-electrode system, with the modified electrode as the working electrode, platinum wire as the counter electrode, and a saturated calomel electrode as the reference.
+Cyclic voltammetry (CV) and amperometric techniques were employed to assess the biosensor's performance.

-The detection limits were determined by analyzing the current response to varying concentrations of S. typhimurium in phosphate-buffered saline (PBS) and real food samples, including milk and chicken.
-The stability and reproducibility of the biosensor were assessed through repeated measurements and recovery tests, ensuring reliable performance in practical applications.
+Detection limits were determined by analyzing the current response to varying S. typhimurium concentrations in both phosphate-buffered saline (PBS) and real food samples, including milk and chicken.
+The stability and reproducibility of the biosensor were evaluated through repeated measurements and recovery tests, ensuring consistent performance for practical applications.

 Results and Discussion

-The results demonstrated that the developed BC/Ppy/RGO-phage biosensor exhibited exceptional sensitivity, with a detection limit as low as 1 colony-forming unit (CFU)/mL in PBS.
-In real food samples, the biosensor maintained low detection limits of 5 CFU/mL in milk and 3 CFU/mL in chicken, indicating its potential for practical applications in food safety monitoring.
-The electrochemical response of the biosensor was significantly enhanced by the presence of the immobilized phages, which facilitated the specific binding and detection of S. typhimurium.
+The BC/Ppy/RGO-phage biosensor showed exceptional sensitivity, with a detection limit of 1 colony-forming unit (CFU)/mL in PBS.
+In real food samples, it maintained low detection limits of 5 CFU/mL in milk and 3 CFU/mL in chicken, demonstrating its potential for food safety monitoring.
+The immobilized phages significantly enhanced the electrochemical response, facilitating specific binding and detection of S. typhimurium.

-Characterization of the composite materials revealed a uniform distribution of the phage particles on the biointerface, which contributed to the effective signal transduction observed in the electrochemical measurements.
-The FE-SEM images showed distinct morphological features of the BC/Ppy/RGO composite, confirming the successful integration of the nanomaterials.
-The XRD and FTIR analyses provided further evidence of the structural integrity and functional group variations in the composite, supporting its suitability for biosensing applications.
+Characterization of the composite materials revealed a uniform distribution of phage particles on the biointerface, contributing to effective signal transduction.
+FE-SEM images confirmed successful nanomaterial integration, while XRD and FTIR analyses provided additional evidence of the composite's structural integrity and functional group modifications.

-The study also highlighted the importance of the stability and reproducibility of the biosensor.
-The results indicated that the biosensor maintained consistent performance over multiple tests, which is crucial for reliable pathogen detection in food safety applications.
-Recovery tests demonstrated the biosensor's ability to accurately detect S. typhimurium in complex food matrices, reinforcing its practical utility in real-world scenarios.
+The biosensor exhibited consistent performance over multiple tests, indicating high stability and reproducibility, which are crucial for reliable pathogen detection.
+Recovery tests further demonstrated the biosensor's ability to accurately detect S. typhimurium in complex food matrices, reinforcing its practical utility in real-world scenarios.

 Conclusion

-In summary, this research successfully created an ultrasensitive electrochemical biosensor for detecting Salmonella typhimurium in diverse food samples.
-The novel BC/Ppy/RGO-phage composite material demonstrated exceptional conductivity and efficiency, forming a biointerface that enables fast and precise pathogen detection.
-The findings underscore the potential of integrating nanomaterials and bacteriophages in biosensor technology to enhance food safety measures.
+In summary, this study successfully developed an ultrasensitive electrochemical biosensor for detecting Salmonella typhimurium in diverse food samples.
+The BC/Ppy/RGO-phage composite demonstrated exceptional conductivity and efficiency, forming a biointerface that enables fast and precise pathogen detection.
+The findings highlight the potential of integrating nanomaterials and bacteriophages in biosensor technology to enhance food safety measures.

-The low detection limits achieved in this study highlight the biosensor's applicability for early identification of contamination, which is essential for preventing foodborne illnesses.
-Future research may focus on further optimizing the biosensor design and expanding its application to other foodborne pathogens, ultimately contributing to improved public health outcomes.
+The low detection limits achieved underscore the biosensor's applicability for early contamination detection, which is crucial for preventing foodborne illnesses.
+Future research could focus on further optimizing the biosensor's design and expanding its use to other foodborne pathogens, ultimately contributing to improved public health outcomes.

 Journal Reference